 Are Prenuptial Agreements Regarding Alimony Enforceable in Arizona

 Mrs. Williams and Mr. Williams married in 1984.
 Before their marriage, they entered into an agreement about their finances.
 They agreed that all of the income received and debts incurred would be kept separate.
-They also agreed that neither of them would be entitled to spousal maintenance in case of a divorce.
+They also agreed that neither of them would be entitled to alimony or spousal maintenance in case of a divorce.

 The Court of Appeals discussed Arizona law about prenuptial agreements.
-Under the statutes they are legal as long as they do not violate public policy.
+Under the statutes, they are legal as long as they do not violate public policy.

-In the past, Arizona courts found prenuptial agreements that precluded spousal support violated public policy.
+In the past, Arizona courts found prenuptial agreements that precluded alimony or spousal support violated public policy.
 This started in an early case, Williams v.
 Williams, 243 P. 402, 404 (1926).
 There, the Court held that prenuptial agreements discharging a husband’s duty of spousal support are contrary to public policy.

 The Court of Appeals said the decision in Williams was based upon two premises:

-(1) Prenuptial agreements waiving spousal maintenance were considered to be against public policy, because they could result in a situation where the husband was relieved of his legal obligation to support his wife.
+(1) Prenuptial agreements waiving spousal maintenance were considered to be against public policy because they could result in a situation where the husband was relieved of his legal obligation to support his wife.
 Albeit it was his fault that the wife sought and was granted a divorce.